Alternative Fibroid Treatment

 Some women undergo a hysterectomy because of uterine prolapse.
 The cumulative toll of age and childbearing may weaken the pelvic muscles and ligaments supporting the uterus, causing it to drop, press against the bladder, and even protrude into the vagina.
 If prolapse isn’t too advanced, Kegel exercises can help strengthen the pelvic muscles, or a pessary may be inserted to support the uterus (see KWHW March 2001, pp. 5-7).
 There are also surgical procedures less extensive than hysterectomy that tighten the supporting ligaments without removing the uterus.
 However, when prolapse is severe, a vaginal hysterectomy may be recommended (see HWHI/V November 2000, p.
 8).

 As an educational service, members of the FTC provide questions and answers regarding fibroids.
-Please note that the questions and answers are not medical advice and there is no substitute for diagnosis and, where appropriate, treatment by a qualified and licensed physician of your own choosing.hysterectomy
+Feel free to ask one of our fibroid specialist about alternative fibroid treatment such as fibroid embolization.
+Please note that the questions and answers are not medical advice and there is no substitute for diagnosis and, where appropriate, treatment by a qualified and licensed physician of your own choosing.